Displaying 15 randomly selected beneficiaries:

 He is on the board of a number of companies, and previously served as a member of the Executive Committee of the World Gold Council and as an executive director of Real Africa Holdings.

 A former high school science teacher, Professor Jonathan Jansen was appointed Vice-Chancellor of the University of the Free State (UFS) in 2009 and served in this role until mid-2017 when he took-up a Professorship at the University of Stellenbosch.
 Educated at the University of the Western Cape, UNISA and Cornell, he obtained a PhD at Stanford in 1991 and holds Honorary Doctor of Education degrees from the University of Edinburgh and Cleveland State University.
-Prior to taking-up his current post at UFS, he served as Professor of Education at the University of Durban-Westville and the University of Pretoria.
+Prior to taking-up the post of V-C of UFS, he served as Professor of Education at the University of Durban-Westville and the University of Pretoria.

 Jonathan is a well-known public speaker and a prolific writer.
 His most recent books include Letters to my Children (2012), Great South African Teachers (2011), We Need to Talk (2011) and Knowledge in the Blood (2009).
 Knowledge received best book awards from the Library Journal USA and the American Educational Research Association.
 Professor Jansen recently received Education Africa’s “Lifetime Achievement Award” in recognition of “his work towards the transformation of education in South Africa”.